 Quoting and Paraphrasing in Your Research

-Quoting and paraphrasing the work of authors engaged in similar conversations adds expert support to your research papers.
+Quoting and paraphrasing the work of authors engaged in writing about your topic adds expert support to your research papers.

 In any study of a subject, people engage in a “conversation” of sorts, where they read/listen to others’ ideas, consider them with their own viewpoints, and then develop their own stance.
 It is important in this “conversation” to acknowledge when we use someone else’s words or idea.
 If we didn’t come up with it ourselves, we need to tell our readers who did come up with it.

 Quoting is when you use the exact words from a source.
 You will need to put quotation marks around the words that are not your own and cite where they came from.